latt-dev/latt-api/README.md

 ## Obfuscated Environment Variables

-You need to create a `.env` file with the main environment variables required to run this project before starting to work with it:
+Create a `.env` file with the main environment variables (you can copy and rename `./.env.example`) required to run this project before starting to work with it:

 ```
 DB_TYPE=DataBaseType